 The men’s team secured their qualification for the 2016 Paralympic Games in stunning fashion the previous year, overcoming the disappointment of finishing 7th at the 2014 World Championships to win their third consecutive European gold (2015, 2013, 2011).

 Targeting the medal games in Brazil and working to build upon the bronze achieved in both Athens and Beijing, the men will arrive at Rio 2016 with the aim of bettering the 4th place finish of London 2012.

-The men faced a difficult start to their competition in London, losing their first two matches, but they bounced back to win their remaining three pool games and finish 3rd in their group.
+In London, the men faced a difficult start to their competition, losing their first two matches, but they bounced back to win their remaining three pool games and finish 3rd in their group.
 Victory against Turkey was followed by a loss to Canada, putting Britain in the bronze medal match against the USA.
-The American side proved too strong, leaving Britain in 4th.
+The American side proved too strong, leaving Britain just outside the medals.

 - First year at a Paralympic Games:

 - Rome 1960

 - Wheelchair Basketball was first played in the USA when Basketball players, injured during World War II, adapted the running game to wheelchairs

 - Athletes who have physical impairments that result in a lower limb physical limitation and those who are unable to play non-disabled sport due to a long term permanent injury

 3 - USA

 2 - Australia